nirav99/Contest/README.txt

 match (align) 2 DNA strings using Smith-Waterman algorithm.

 23) removeDups.C - Method to remove duplicate characters from a C string.

+24) ConvertIntToBinaryStr.java - Method to accept an integer and print its binary string representation.